About San Juan County

 Sheriff & Law Enforcement

-The San Juan County Sheriff's Office is responsible for law enforcement across the unincorporated areas of the county.
-It operates the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is involved in various community programs and divisions, including search and rescue operations and a dedicated narcotics task force.
-The office plays a crucial role in ensuring public safety and upholding the law throughout the county.
+San Juan County Sheriff's Office is responsible for law enforcement across the unincorporated areas of San Juan County.
+It operates San Juan County jail, processes arrests, and maintains criminal records.
+The office is key to making sure of public safety and upholding the law throughout San Juan County.

 Police Departments

-In addition to the San Juan County Sheriff's Office, several municipal police departments operate within the county.
+In addition to San Juan County Sheriff's Office, several municipal police departments operate within San Juan County.
 The Blanding City Police Department and the Monticello City Police Department are the primary agencies serving their respective cities.
 These departments handle local law enforcement duties and collaborate with the Sheriff's Office on major crimes and regional issues.
-Coordination between these agencies ensures comprehensive coverage and response to incidents across San Juan County.
+Coordination between these agencies ensures full coverage and response to incidents across San Juan County.

 Law Enforcement & Arrests